kubevela/kubevela.github.io/docs/core-concepts/workflow.md

 Workflow in KubeVela empowers users to glue any operational tasks to automate the delivery of applications to hybrid environments.
 It is designed to customize the control logic -- not just blindly apply all resources, but provide more procedural flexiblity.
-This provides us solutions to build more complex operations, e.g. workflow suspend, approval gate, data flow, multi-stage rollout, A/B testing.
+This provides solutions to build more complex operations, e.g. workflow suspend, approval gate, data flow, multi-stage rollout, A/B testing.

+Workflow is modular by design.
+Each module is defined by a Definition CRD and exposed via K8s API.
+Under the hood, it uses a powerful declarative language -- CUE as the superglue for your favourite tools and processes.

 Here is an example: